HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     - `EntityNotFound`: The specified entity (such as a file) was not found.
     - `EntityExists`: When creating a new entity (such as a file), the entity already exists.
     - `EntityGone`: The entity has disappeared.
-    - `IOFailure`: Indicates an input/output error.
+    - `IOFailure`: Indicate an input/output error.
-    - `NotDesiredEntity`: Indicates that an unexpected entity was passed.
+    - `NotDesiredEntity`: Indicate that an unexpected entity was passed.
-    - `NoStorageSpace`: Indicates when there is not enough storage space (such as writing a file).
+    - `NoStorageSpace`: Indicate when there is not enough storage space (such as writing a file).
     - `NameResolutionFailed`: Name resolution failed.
 The exception should define additional information so that the application can know the specific name that failed to parse.
-    - `OSFailure`: Indicates that a general operating system error was encountered that was not explicitly defined as an exception.
+    - `OSFailure`: Indicate that a general operating system error was encountered that was not explicitly defined as an exception.
 The exception should define additional information so that the application can get specific error information, such as `errno` on Unix-like systems.
     - `RequestFailed`: The request failed.
 The exception should define additional information so that the application can get specific request failure information, such as the HTTP protocol status code.
     - `SysFault`: Unrecoverable operating system failure, usually corresponding to the system's `EFAULT`.

-In addition, HVML provides the `catch` action tag, which can be used to catch specific exceptions and handle them.
+In addition, HVML provides `catch` action tag, which can be used to catch specific exceptions and handle them.

 In `catch`, `except` and `error` tags, we must surround exception or error names with backticks U+0060 GRAVE ACCENT character (\`). `ANY` is used for any error or exception and is a reserved word.

 Error and exception handling instructions are as follows:

-1. In the `error` and `except` tags, we generally use the tags of the target markup language to define a document fragment, also known as an error and exception template.
+1. In `error` and `except` tags, we generally use the tags of the target markup language to define a document fragment, also known as an error and exception template.
 1. When an exception occurs, first check whether the current element contains the corresponding `catch` action element.
-If there is, execute the operation group defined by the `catch` element; if not, check whether there is a corresponding `except` sub-element, if yes, clone the document fragment defined in it and append it to the current position of the target document, and pop up Execution continues on the current stack frame.
+If there is, execute the operation group defined by `catch` element; if not, check whether there is a corresponding `except` sub-element, if yes, clone the document fragment defined in it and append it to the current position of the target document, and pop up Execution continues on the current stack frame.
 If the exception is not handled by the current element, the current stack frame is popped, and this step is repeated in the previous stack frame until the top of the stack.
 1. When an error occurs, first check whether the current element contains a corresponding `error` child element.
 If so, clone the document fragment defined in it and append it to the current position of the target document, and then directly pop all the stack frames in the current execution stack to the top of the stack.
 If the error is not handled by the current element, the current stack frame is popped, and this step is repeated in the previous stack frame until the top of the stack.

 Exceptions and errors usually occur in the following situations: